 The Problem with Empty Apologies

 As Christians, we get that we must forgive other people.
-If we do not, God will not forgive us our sins, so the stakes are high.
-There are people in our lives, however, who are insincere when they say they are sorry for doing harmful deeds or saying hurtful words.
+If we do not, God will not forgive our sins, so the stakes are high.
+There are people in our lives, however, who are insincere when they say they are sorry for doing harmful things or saying hurtful words.
 They may be repeat offenders who keep doing the same wrong things again and again and then try to fix things with an apology.
 Forgiving them is very challenging.

 When I forgave the person, I was able to see him at church without feeling resentment and hatred stirring inside of me, or plots for revenge.
 I also felt sure that God was pleased that I had pardoned him.

 He had, however, destroyed my trust in him.
 I did not want to speak to him beyond a required greeting or be around him.
 I was wary and afraid that he would hurt me again.
 I am willing to keep an open mind as to whether his apology was sincere, but in my heart, I believed that it was not.
 I think that he had ulterior motives for apologizing to me.
 His apology came months after the hurt after some pressure from other people.

 Hold the person accountable

 The problem is that sin has consequences and impacts a relationship whether the victim decides to forgive or not.
 Sin could involve a crossing of personal boundaries, a violation of trust by a friend or loved one, or hurtful remarks.
 Victims have the right to do whatever they need to do to protect themselves from the transgressors, even if it means cutting off or limiting a relationship.

 When someone sincerely apologizes, they not only admit to wrongdoing, they commit themselves to change.
 They promise not to do it again.
 Empty apologies, on the other hand, are offered to serve the transgressor not the victim.